 Prior to his financial oversight at Red Hat, Pirozzi was vice president of finance for Etigra in Cary, North Carolina.
 He has also served in various managerial positions in North Carolina-based businesses, including R.H.
 Donnelley, TIMCO Aviation Services Inc., Jefferson Pilot Financial and Remington Arms Company.

 Mike King, vice president of operations, is responsible for overseeing Verdesian's manufacturing, procurement, supply chain, customer service and logistics.

 King was previously operations manager with Makhteshim Agan of North America.
 Prior to that, he spent almost 20 years working in various positions in operations for FMC Corporation, serving as scheduler, planner, assistant plant manager and plant manager.

 King has a bachelor's degree in business management from Jacksonville University.
 He is Certified in Production and Inventory Management (CPIM) through the Association for Operations Management and is a Lean 5S facilitator.

-Jason Gordon is president of QC Corporation, a Verdesian Life Sciences Company, where he is responsible for the oversight of operations, finance, sales, marketing, procurement, diversification, growth, strategy, new business and product development.
+Jason Gordon is president of the specialty micronutrients division where he is responsible for the oversight of sales, marketing, diversification, growth, strategy, new business and product development.

-Gordon joined QC Corporation in Baltimore, Maryland, in 1996 after graduating from the John M. Olin School of Business at Washington University in St. Louis, Missouri, where he earned his degree in accounting, finance and business administration.
-During his college years, Gordon learned the family business firsthand by working in manufacturing and production at the QC plant in Cape Girardeau, Missouri.
+Prior to the acquisition of QC Corporation by Verdesian in 2015, Gordon joined QC Corporation in 1996 after graduating from the John M. Olin School of Business at Washington University in St. Louis, Missouri.
+During his college years, Gordon learned the family business firsthand by working in manufacturing and production at the plant in Cape Girardeau, Missouri.